olivermschwartz/website/README.md

 # website
-Personal website - This website is built and designed by Oliver Schwartz as a pet project
+Personal website - This website is built and designed by Oliver Schwartz as a side project